mn4774jm/wishful_travel_app/README.md

 # Wishful Travel App
 This flask web-app is a combination of three APIs coming together to provide info on cities, their top 10 restaurants, and directions from Minneapolis, MN to the city chosen by the user.
+Application also allows for the user to bookmark favorite locations.
+The application is run in development mode and does require the use of libraries documented in requirements.txt.

 ---